Twitch Channel Points Ideas for Viewer Redemptions

 Name Your Character

 If you are starting up a new game to stream or even just a new save file with a new character, you can offer your viewers this redemption.
-Allowing your viewers to name your in game characters adds an extra layer of interaction.
+Allowing your community to name your in game characters adds an extra layer of interaction.
 Just make sure the names are compliant with the game’s and Twitch’s terms of service.

 Choose Your Character